ManikantaRaju/Arduino_TFT_Resistive_2.4Inch/README.md

 Due to variations in Chinese shields with some controller, there is no guarantee that will work for everyone.

-I test with success in my www.mcufriend.com TFTs, plugged in Uno, Leonardo and Mega Arduino boards.
+Tested with success in my www.mcufriend.com TFTs, plugged in Uno, Leonardo and Mega Arduino boards.

-I’ll try a more suppliers in aliexpress to test more variations.

-Please let me know if this happens.

-Also please send me feedback, problems or suggestions.

 INSTALATION: